008kevin/TelecomInfo/README.md

   - averageSignalStrength - The average strength of signal scanned from the player's location
   - averageCellType - The average type of tower scanned from the player's location
   - coverage - The percentage that signal was found at during the scan
+- player | Info related to the player that the placeholder is shown to <br> _A special format is used: %telecominfo\_player\_[info]% (carrier not needed)_
+  - bestBandTower - The type of tower that is providing the highest type signal at the players location
+  - bestBandTowerStrength - The strength of the tower that is providing the highest type of signal at the players location
+  - bestSignalTower - The type of tower providing the strongest signal at the players location
+  - bestSignalTowerStrength - The signal strength of the tower providing the strongest signal at the players location
+  - carrier - Gives the name of the carrier the player is subscribed to
+  - isSubscribed - Returns `yes` if the player is subscribed, `no` if not

 ## Using placeholder in the lang
 - Currently, PlaceholderAPI is not supported